A Transformer-based Network for Deformable Medical Image Registration: Experimental Results and Discussion

-\textbf{Compared Methods} In order to verify the superiority of the TUNet, we will compared it with several popular image registration methods including SyN \cite{2008Symmetric} from Advanced Normalization Tools, VoxelMorph (VM) \cite{2018An}, VTN \cite{2020Recursive} and CycleMorph (CM) \cite{2021CycleMorph}.
+In order to verify the superiority of the TUNet, we will compare it with several popular image registration methods including SyN \cite{2008Symmetric} from Advanced Normalization Tools, VoxelMorph (VM) \cite{2018An}, VTN \cite{2020Recursive}, CycleMorph (CM) \cite{2021CycleMorph}, TransUnet (TF1) \cite{chen2021transunet} and SwinUnet (TF2) \cite{cao2021swin}.
 As regards the VoxelMorph, we will choose VoxelMorph-1 \cite{2018An} as the baseline network with the same parameters to our method for the fair comparison.
+Since TransUnet \cite{chen2021transunet} and SwinUnet \cite{cao2021swin} are image segmentation methods using transformer thinking, we rewrite them as registration method while retaining their structure.